Best High-Yield Savings Accounts in July 2025

 • Minimum deposit: $1

-You can request a debit card to access your cash at a network of 19,000 nationwide fee-free ATMs.
+You can request a debit card to access your cash at a network of 19,000 nationwide fee-free ATMs, and receive two reimbursements a month for out-of-network ATM usage.

 Synchrony High Yield Savings